47 Notable alumni of

 -

-Dr. Ida Sophia Scudder was a third-generation American medical missionary in India.
-She dedicated her life to the plight of Indian women and the fight against bubonic plague, cholera and leprosy.
-In 1918, she started one of Asia's foremost teaching hospitals, the Christian Medical College & Hospital, Vellore, India.
+Ida Sophia Scudder was a third-generation American medical missionary in India.
+She sought to improve the plight of Indian women by fighting against bubonic plague, cholera and leprosy.
+In 1918, she started a teaching hospitals, the Christian Medical College & Hospital, in Vellore, India.

 -